4.9

 Registered Nurse with over 3 years of clinical experience in top medical settings.
 Proven track record of providing exceptional patient care through accurate assessments, personalized treatment plans, and interdisciplinary collaboration.
 Skilled in utilizing EHR and other healthcare software to ensure efficient documentation and communication.

-2. Kickoff with Your Profession and Experience
+2. State Your RN Identity and Experience Early

-4. Keep It Snappy
+4. Keep It Brief and Specific

 Takeaway